telerik/blazor-docs/knowledge-base/grid-row-template-simulate-built-in-functions.md

 ### Editing, Sorting, Filtering

-The built-in editing, sorting, filtering will work if the RowTemplate structure is similar to an actual table and only for the first included in the `<td>` element Grid data model property, if such.
+The built-in editing, sorting, and filtering will work if the RowTemplate structure is similar to an actual table and only for the first  Grid data model property included in the `<td>` element, if any.

 ### Command column